Montez Sweat sets expectations moving forward for the defensive line

-The Washington Commanders defensive closed the game against the Arizona Cardinals yesterday to propel the team to a week one win.
-The game's trajectory favored the Arizona Cardinals late in the third quarter before the defensive line, led by edge rusher Montez Sweat, dramatically affected the trajectory of the game moving forward.
+The Washington Commanders defense closed the game against the Arizona Cardinals yesterday to propel the team to a week one win.
+The game's trajectory favored the Arizona Cardinals late in the third quarter before the defensive line, led by edge rusher Montez Sweat, dramatically affected the game.

 It's what we should expect out of Sweat's unit every week, and Sweat said it best post-game, "there's nothing but first-rounders on the D-line.
 That's what we expect to do, so that's what we're going to do."
 Sure, the opponent's quality should be considered; nevertheless, the defense started off the season on a good foot, allowing only nine points against Arizona.